 - What type of material are you looking for?

-You can pick leather, nylon, or molded plastic.
+You can choose leather, nylon, or Kydex.
 Leather is good for a comfortable concealed carry holster that is worn on the belt or inside the pants.
 Nylon works great for carrying your handgun when out hunting, in either a shoulder holster or a belt holster.
 Nylon also work well when you want a holster that it not affected by sweat or water.
 Molded plastic is good for concealed carry on the belt; most are molded to lock the gun in place without the need of a retention strap.
 Nylon, leather and plastic can be molded to fit a certain model of gun, for a tight precision fit.
 Nylon is normally the cheapest in price, molded plastic can cost a little more if it is a mass-produced holster or a lot more if the holsters is custom-molded.
 Leather is normally going to cost the most, but almost all leather holsters are made by hand and take time to construct.

 - What type of carry position do you want?

 There are many different carry positions, on the outside the waistband, inside the waistband, ankle, pocket, shoulder holster, small of the back, fanny pack, or on the thigh.
 Carry position is very important.
 For example, you would not want to carry a large gun like the S&W 500 in an ankle holster.
 But some people do try to carry a large-frame gun like the Ruger P90 or Beretta 92 on the ankle and you can see it within about 20 feet of them, not what you want for concealment.
 Pick the holster that works best for your style of carry.
 If you are carrying the gun for hunting, a shoulder holster or belt holster would be a good pick.
 For SWAT or a tactical situation the thigh or leg holster would work well.